CollinsNyatundo/Nakuru-amenities-map/README.md

 # Nakuru-amenities-map
-High level view of amenities in Nakuru City and their proximities to one another.
+High level overview of amenities in Nakuru City and their proximities to one another.
+The interactive map can be viewed through the link: `https://nakuru-cbd-amenities.netlify.app/`